fluent/fluent-bit-docs/administration/scheduling-and-retries.md

 ## Configuring Retries

-The Scheduler provides a simple configuration option called **Retry\_Limit** which can be set independently on each output section.
-This option allows to disable retries or impose a limit to try N times and then discard the data after reaching that limit:
+The Scheduler provides a simple configuration option called **Retry\_Limit**, which can be set independently on each output section.
+This option allows us to disable retries or impose a limit to try N times and then discard the data after reaching that limit:

 |  | Value | Description |
 | :--- | :--- | :--- |